yenrenART/fxhash-canvas-template/README.md

 0.65 <= fxrand() < 1.00 : 4

 Note that, the total weight of possible values of a feature must always be 100%.

-As a side note, rarities and features are optional.
-You are free to use them or not.

 ## functions.js
 This file is used for general helper functions, which you may or may not need depending on your project.